 How to distribute a cover song with Label Engine

-When distributing a cover song through Label Engine, it’s essential to include the following information in your release details:
+When distributing a cover song through Label Engine, it is essential to include the following information in your release details:

-• Original Title: Stylize the song title exactly as it appears in the original version.
+- Original Title: Ensure the song title exactly matches how it appears in the original release.

-Please attach your mechanical license to the notes section within your release or send it to support@label-engine.com.
+Please upload your mechanical license to the “Notes and Files” section at the bottom of the album-level release page, or send it to support@label-engine.com.

-If you have any questions or need further assistance with distributing cover songs, please contact our support team at support@label-engine.com.
+If you have any questions or need further assistance with your release, please contact support@label-engine.com.